aflaxman/dp_2020_census/plugged_text.md

 histograms of the total count of people in each state, or counts of people stratified by census block, age, sex, race, and ethnicity, differential privacy is often implemented by adding noise to the counts.
-It follows logically from the definition that achieving
-$\epsilon$-differential privacy in this manner requires adding noise with variance of at least that of a symmetric geometric distribution with parameter $\epsilon$.
-[Additional details here? in Appendix?]

-The new disclosure avoidance system for the 2020 US Census is designed to be differentially private and to mantain the accuracy of census counts.
-To complicate things beyond the typical challenge faced in differentially private algorithm design, there are certain counts in the census that will be published exactly as enumerated, without any variance from adding noise.
-These _invariants_ have not been selected for the 2020 decennial census yet, but in the E2E test, the total count for each state and the number of households in each enumeration district where invariants.
+The new disclosure avoidance system for the 2020 US Census is designed to be DP and to mantain the accuracy of census counts.
+To complicate things beyond the typical challenge faced in DP algorithm design, there are certain counts in the census that will be published exactly as enumerated, without any variation caused by adding noise.
+These _invariants_ have not been selected for the 2020 decennial census yet, but in the 2018 end-to-end (E2E) test, the total count for each state and the number of households in each enumeration district where invariants.
 There are also inequalities that will be enforced, such as requiring the total count of people in an enumeration district to be greater or equal to the number of occupied households in that district.
+We will refer to the invariants and other inequalities collectively as the "public properties" of the database.

-_TopDown algorithm goal and high-level description._ At a high level, the census approach to this challenge repeats two steps for multiple levels of a geographic hierarchy (from the top down, hence the name `TopDown`).
+_TopDown algorithm._ At a high level,
+the census approach to this challenge repeats two steps for multiple levels of a geographic hierarchy (from the top down, hence their name `TopDown`).
 The first step (Noisy Histogram) adds noise from a carefully chosen distribution to the data counts.
 This produces a set of
 noisy counts.
-The noisy counts might have negative counts or violate the invariants and inequalities.
-The second step (Optimize) finds the argument that minimizes a quadratic objective function, subject to constraints from a system of linear equations and inequalities that represent the invariants, inequalities, consistency with the DP counts from one level higher, and non-negativity.
-The solution to this constrained optimization is as close to the noisy counts as possible while also satisfying the public properties and requiring that all counts are positive integers and other internal-consistency constraints.
+The noisy counts might have negative counts or violate invariants or other inequalities.
+The second step (Optimize) finds the tuned-up histogram that minimizes a quadratic objective function, subject to constraints from a system of linear equations and inequalities that represent the invariants, inequalities, consistency with the DP counts from one level higher, and non-negativity.
+The solution to this constrained optimization is as close to the noisy counts as possible while also satisfying internal consistency.
 The final output of the TopDown algorithm is a synthetic data set that has data counts matching the values that minimize the constrained optimization.
-This satisfies $\epsilon$-differential privacy and the invariants and inequalities and affords detailed control of how the privacy budget is spent between and within levels of the hierarchy.
+This satisfies $\epsilon$-DP and also the invariants and inequalities using an approach that affords detailed control of how the privacy budget is distributed between and within levels of the hierarchy.

 The census data has six geographic levels, nested hierarchically: national, state, county, census tracts, block groups, and blocks.
-The census's differentially private algorithm uses a top-down approach to create the synthetic data; steps one and two are performed six times, from the coarsest to the finest level.
-Each level is assigned a privacy budget $\epsilon_i$ and the entire algorithm is
+The census's DP algorithm uses a top-down approach to create the synthetic data; steps one and two are performed six times, from the coarsest to the finest level.
+Each level is assigned a privacy budget $\epsilon_i$ and the entire algorithm is provably
-$\epsilon$-differential privacy for $\epsilon=\sum_{i=1}^6
+$\epsilon$-DP for $\epsilon=\sum_{i=1}^6
 \epsilon_i.$

 At a specific geographic level (say census tracts) the true data has